List of Fist of the North Star characters: Shin

 Shin (シン) is Kenshiro's first major adversary in the series.
 Shin represents the Star of Martyrdom (殉星, Junsei) and is the successor of the (南斗孤鷲拳, Nanto Koshūken) style.
 Originally Shin was Kenshiro's acquaintance, who secretly desired Kenshiro's fiancée Yuria from afar, but knew Yuria's heart was for Kenshiro and gave up pursuing her.
 However, his mind was eventually corrupted by Jagi.
 Shin challenged Kenshiro, after destroying Ryuken's grave stone, and defeated him, engraving the seven scars on his chest afterwards and subsequently taking off with Yuria by force.
-He then forms the King organization and builds Yulia the city of Southern Cross.
+He then forms the King organization and builds Yuria the city of Southern Cross.
 However, he is unable to win Yuria's love and after her suicide attempt, Shin entrusts her to the Nanto Goshasei for her protection.
 Sometime afterwards, he is challenged by Kenshiro in his lair and is defeated.
 Mortally wounded, he claimed that Yuria had died from the fall, then he jumped off the roof of his own palace so that the fatal impact would kill him, instead of Kenshiro's attack.

-Shin was voiced by Toshio Furukawa in the TV series and 1986 movie and by Takuya Kirimoto in the 2007 OVA Yulia Den and Fitness Boxing: Fist of the North Star.
+Shin was voiced by Toshio Furukawa in the TV series and 1986 movie and by Takuya Kirimoto in the 2007 OVA Legend of Yuria and Fitness Boxing: Fist of the North Star.
 In English dubs, he was voiced by Michael McConnohie in the 1986 movie and by Steven Blum in the TV series.
 Costas Mandylor played Lord Shin in the 1995 live-action movie.